 Archibald MacLeish was born in Glencoe, Illinois, on May 7, 1892.
 His parents were Andrew MacLeish, a merchant, and department store founder and Martha MacLeish, who was a college professor.

 MacLeish grew up in a home along Lake Michigan and in his youth attended Hotchkiss School for four years.
 He went on to Yale University where he majored in English.
 MacLeish followed these educational experiences with the start of a degree from Harvard Law School.
-His studies were cut short by the start of World War I. The future poet would serve as both an ambulance driver and artillery officer during the war.
+His studies were cut short by the start of World War I. The future poet would serve as both an ambulance driver and an artillery officer during the war.
 MacLeish’s brother was killed during this time period.

 After the war was over MacLeish returned to Harvard Law School and then went on to teach in the government department of the university.
 He also worked as the editor of The New Republic.
 His first collection of poetry was published in 1915 and was titled, Class Poem.